 From the Liguria region of Italy, linguine means “little tongues” in Italian.
 Made from durum semolina flour, linguine is one of the world’s oldest kinds of pasta.
-Fettuccine and linguine developed around 400 years ago.
-While both are thin, flat noodles, linguine is more narrow and elliptical in shape causing it to be a more delicate pasta.
-As a result, linguine is paired with thinner, lighter sauces.
+Fettuccine and linguine both developed around 400 years ago.
+While both are thin, flat noodles, linguine is narrower and more elliptical in shape.
+As a result, linguine produces a more delicate pasta.
+To avoid breakage, pair linguine with thinner, lighter sauces.

 Enjoy these delicious linguine recipes and use #NationalLinguineDay to post on social media.